U.S. says killing top Iran general averted plot against Americans

-BAGHDAD (Reuters) - Iran promised vengeance after a U.S. air strike in Baghdad on Friday killed Qassem Soleimani, Tehran’s most prominent military commander and the architect of its growing influence in the Middle East.
+BAGHDAD/WASHINGTON (Reuters) - Iran promised vengeance after a U.S. air strike in Baghdad on Friday killed Qassem Soleimani, Tehran’s most prominent military commander and the architect of its growing influence in the Middle East.

 Soleimani, a 62-year-old general who headed the overseas arm of the Revolutionary Guards, was regarded as the second most powerful figure in Iran after Supreme Leader Ayatollah Ali Khamenei.

-The overnight attack, authorized by President Donald Trump, was a dramatic escalation in a “shadow war” in the Middle East between Iran and the United States and its allies, principally Israel and Saudi Arabia.
+The overnight attack, authorized by U.S. President Donald Trump, was a dramatic escalation in a “shadow war” in the Middle East between Iran and the United States and American allies, principally Israel and Saudi Arabia.

 U.S. Secretary of State Mike Pompeo said the strike aimed to disrupt an “imminent attack” that would have endangered Americans in the Middle East.
-Democratic critics said the Republican president had raised the risk of more violence in a dangerous region.
+Democratic critics called the Republican president reckless and said he had raised the risk of more violence in a dangerous region.

+Trump said in Palm Beach, Florida that the United States attacked to stop a war not to start one.
+He said he does not seek “regime change” in Iran but also stated that Iran’s use of proxy fighters in the Middle East must end.

-Pompeo, in interviews on Fox News and CNN, declined to discuss many details of the alleged threat but said it was “an intelligence based assessment” that drove the decision to target Soleimani.
+Pompeo declined to give details of the threat, but said in interviews with Fox News and CNN that it was “an intelligence based assessment” that drove the decision to target Soleimani.

+A top U.S. general said the plot by Soleimani could still happen despite his death, and that the U.S. military fully comprehends the strategic consequences of killing him.

-U.S. officials said Washington was sending nearly 3,000 more troops to the Middle East amid rising threats to U.S. forces there, joining roughly 750 forces sent to Kuwait this week.
+U.S. officials said Washington was sending nearly 3,000 more troops to the Middle East, joining roughly 750 sent to Kuwait this week.

-In a tweet, Trump said Soleimani had “killed or badly wounded thousands of Americans over an extended period of time, and was plotting to kill many more”, but did not elaborate.

 The attack also killed top Iraqi militia commander Abu Mahdi al-Muhandis, an adviser to Soleimani.